divvi-xyz/divvi-mobile/docs/configuration.md

 const App = createApp({
   // ... basic config
   divviProtocol: {
-    referrerId: 'someUniqueIdentifierForYourApp', // Use the same value as in the Divvi Protocol registration form
+    referrerId: 'YourAppName', // Use the same value as in the Divvi Protocol registration form
     protocolIds: ['somm', 'celo'], // Replace with the protocols selected in the Divvi Protocol registration form },
 })